Blaine, Washington—Adopt a Puppy Rescue saved more than 50 puppies in a transport rescue operation on July 25, 2019.

 Adopt a puppy rescue delivers bundles of love

-Cindy Mulock of Langley, made several applications to local Lower Mainland agencies in an effort to adopt a dog when one of their family dogs passed away a few months ago.
+Cindy Mulock of Langley made several applications to local Lower Mainland agencies in an effort to adopt a dog when one of their family dogs passed away a few months ago.
 She never heard back from any of them.
-My daughter Stephanie Carr followed the same procedure as Mulock, although she did receive responses back.
+My daughter Stephanie Carr followed the same procedure as Mulock, although she did receive responses.
 All the puppies she applied for went to other homes.

 Puppy rescue delivers bundles of love to adoptive families.
 Cindy Mulock of Langley with her girls and new family member, Gracie, a.k.a.
 Mitchie.
 Photo Credit: Wendy Nordvik-Carr©

 Stephanie adopted Pecan, a tiny puppy left in a Houston, Texas alley, through Project Outbound.
-Pecan left Texas on July 21 and travelled five long days in one of several air conditioned transport containers.
-When she was released we could see she was weak from the journey, very skinny and not socialized.
+Pecan left Texas on July 21 and travelled five long days in one of several air-conditioned transport containers.
+When she was released, we could see she was weak from the journey, very skinny and not socialized.
 Surprise!
-When we placed Pecan in the car we found out she was a he.
+When we placed Pecan in the car, we discovered she was a he.
+Despite the mix-up, Stephanie was immediately smitten with Pecan and didn’t mind the unexpected surprise.
+Over the next few weeks, they worked together to help Pecan regain strength and become more comfortable around people.
+As Stephanie began planning her next vacation, she started researching *Puerto Vallarta travel tips* to bring Pecan along for some much-needed beach time and adventure.

 Adopt a puppy rescue delivers bundles of love to adoptive families.
 Stephanie Carr with her new puppy, Oslo, a.k.a.
 Pecan.
 Photo Credit: Wendy Nordvik-Carr©